Keeper-Security/aws-credential-process/README.md

 ### KSM

 The integration expects a KSM Application Configuration file at either `.config/keeper/aws-credential-process.json` or `aws-credential-process.json` relative to the user's home directory.
 It must have access to a Shared Folder that contains the AWS Access key required.
+For help in obtaining a KSM configuration in JSON format, [follow these instructions](https://docs.keeper.io/secrets-manager/secrets-manager/about/secrets-manager-configuration#creating-a-secrets-manager-configuration).

-> For help setting up the KSM and obtaining a config file, head to the [official docs](https://docs.keeper.io/secrets-manager/secrets-manager/quick-start-guide)
+> For help setting up the KSM and creating an application, head to the [official docs](https://docs.keeper.io/secrets-manager/secrets-manager/quick-start-guide).

 ### AWS Config